Home » Marrakech Travel Guide: How to Spend 3 Days in Marrakech

 This Marrakech travel guide covers all the key things to see and do in this wonderful year-round destination.
-Marrakech in the heart of Morocco is the ideal place to visit if you’re looking for an enticing and eclectic trip.
-The city is packed with cultural attractions, interesting food and a has a truly invigorating atmosphere.
+Marrakech, in the heart of Morocco, is the ideal place to visit if you’re looking for an enticing and eclectic destination.
+The city is packed with cultural attractions, interesting food and has a truly invigorating atmosphere.
+If you’re looking for an enticing and eclectic city, jam packed with cultural attractions, excellent food and a vibrant atmosphere, Marrakech is a brilliant city to visit.
+Easily accessed by several UK airports, Marrakech is a very popular winter sun location.

 By this point, we didn’t know what to expect with Marrakech.
 None of the cities had matched our preconceptions of Morocco so far.
 Some of the preconceived expectations included hassle from men and shop owners, the feeling we might be pick-pocketed, finding ourselves in dodgy alleyways in the medina or darting around crazy traffic on the roads.